 For countless supply chain companies, EDI remains a critical means for communicating with business trading partners.
-As your business ecosystem grows, it is imperative to have a flexible solution that enables you to optimize EDI trading partner setup.
+As your business ecosystem grows, it is imperative to have a flexible solution that enables you to optimize EDI supplier onboarding.

 - According to a recent survey, nearly two-thirds (63%) of IT decision-makers say that the EDI onboarding process takes too long because of all the different customized requirements demanded by trading partners.

-Before we outline how to improve the EDI trading partner onboarding process, it is important to first ask what is a trading partner in EDI?
+Before we outline how to improve the EDI trading partner onboarding process, it is important to first ask what is EDI?
+And, what is a trading partner in EDI?

 An EDI trading partner refers to a business trading partner with whom you trade goods using electronic communication.
 Most supply chain companies will have a large network of trading partners and primarily communicate and trade using EDI standards.
 Now that we understand EDI trading partners, let’s examine the EDI onboarding process.